To rank higher on Google (and other search engines), a website owner must be committed – organic optimisation (SEO and AEO) is a long game.

 The more often crawlers visit, the better your chances of improving ranking for the keywords on the page.

-Show that your website is authoritative and encourage search engines to index your pages faster; this works in your favour when it comes to future listings and developments.
+Show that your website is authoritative and encourage search engines to index your pages faster; this works in your favour for future listings and developments.

 - Ensure all social platforms are up to date with informative, relevant descriptions.